kakarot-dev/splashtail/docs/src/dev/rust_silverpelt/README.md

 Silverpelt provides concrete structures, utilities and special events for handling punishments.

-## STDEvents

-See the ``rust.stdevent`` crate first if there's a existing standardized custom event for you to use directly.

 ## Some extra misc points

 - A command is the base unit for access control.
 This means that all operations with differing access controls must have commands associated with them.